 Santorini was formed out of a miracle, based on an ancient Greek myth.
 The ancient Greeks had invented an imaginary story over the creation of Santorini island, a story that is connected to the Argonaut expedition.
 They said that Jason and his fellow companions were on their way home, they landed on Anafi, a small island of the Aegean Sea.

 There Euphemus saw a dream that he was making love to a nymph, the daughter of the sea god Triton, in particular.
 After making love, that woman told him that she got pregnant to his child and that her father would become angry if he knew that.
 That is why she needed a place to hide and give birth to her child.
 She then told Euphemus to get a clod of earth from Anafi and throw it into the sea.
 When Euphemus woke up, he decided to take the woman’s advice and when they sailed, he indeed threw a clod of earth onto the open sea.
 Suddenly, as a miracle, an island emerged to provide a safe place for the pregnant nymph.
 Euphemus named this island either Calliste, which means the most beautiful, either Strogyli, due to its round shape.
 The son of Euphemus, who was born there, was named Theras and the island finally got his name, Thera.

 See more information about the island of Santorini

-To discover every place that worths to see when you visit this unique island, choose a guided tour.
+To discover every place that worths to see when you visit this unique island, choose a Santorini private tour.
 For more detailed information on the ideal tour of the island of Santorini you can visit Santorini Historical Tour.